In October, Crews actively supports the French League against Cancer #CrewsEnRose

 Adopting the WFH has many advantages: eliminating commuting time, the comfort of one's own space and great flexibility in the organization of the day.
 However, this way of working also raises a number of important challenges.
 Without a clearly defined framework, it's easy for the boundaries between professional and personal life to blur, which can lead to work overload.
 Working from home can also lead to feelings of social isolation, especially in the absence of regular interaction with colleagues.
 To maintain a good balance, it's essential to set clear limits, structure your day and, if necessary, alternate with days in a coworking space, with relatives or in other stimulating environments to break the solitude.

-At Crews, we train our students in synchronous Online mode, to give them this flexibility right from the start, but also to enable them to acquire the skills of working remotely and rigorously from home.
-We also organize seminars during the course of the academic year, so that the different classes can get to know each other and forge links.
+At Crews, we train students in synchronous Online learning to provide this flexibility from the outset of their education, and also to enable them to acquire remote work skills and discipline from home.
+We also organize seminars throughout the academic programs to allow cohorts to meet and build connections.

 To make a successful transition to work from home, it's essential to train progressively, in a suitable environment.
 The ideal way to start is with a flexible training program that gives you time to get to grips with the demands of working remotely.
 At Crews, the one-week-a-month format allows students to experiment smoothly with this new organization.
 This flexible model encourages autonomy and self-paced learning, while preparing students for WFH-compatible professions such as digital, marketing ande-commerce.

-• Structure your day as you would at the office: creating a fixed routine, with regular hours, helps you to keep a good rhythm and avoid excesses.
+• Structure your days like in the office: creating a fixed routine with regular hours helps maintain a good pace and prevents overwork.

-• Clearly separating work and personal life: working in a dedicated space (even a small one) and setting limits with family and friends is fundamental to maintaining balance.
+• Clearly separate professional and personal life: working in a dedicated space (even a small one) and setting boundaries with loved ones is fundamental to maintaining balance.

-• Take breaks: without transport, we sometimes forget to take breaks.
-It's essential to get some fresh air for 10 minutes every 2 hours.
+• Implement regular breaks: without commuting, we sometimes forget to take breaks.
+Getting some fresh air or stepping away for 10 minutes every 2 hours is essential.

-• Continuous training: the remote sector demands up-to-date skills to stay competitive.
-The Crews model makes it possible to do this while working.
+• Continuous learning: remote work requires updating skills to remain competitive.
+The Crews model allows this to be done while working.

 What careers are open to WFH-trained profiles?

-Digital professions are the most sought-after for teleworking.
-These include:
+Digital professions are the most sought-after for remote work.
+Among them:

 • Community manager for remote brands